The Traditional Bachelor of Science in Nursing (BSN) is for students with no nursing licensure who want to become graduate nurses.

 The first step is to apply to GSW as Traditional Nursing Track and be accepted by the university.
 Please see the Office of Admissions for more information.

 Upon acceptance to GSW, students are first enrolled as Pre-Nursing students.
-This allows the student to satisfy the Core curriculum requirements in the first two years of study.
+This allows the student to satisfy the core curriculum requirements in the first two years of study.
 Application to the School of Nursing Traditional program should occur during the last semester of the second year of full-time study at the University.
-Advisors for Pre-Nursing students are faculty of the SON giving the student guidance to follow their Model Plan of Study through to graduation.
+Pre-Nursing students are advised by a professional nursing advisor.

 - Attain admission in good standing to the University.

-- Return the completed application and required supporting documents to the School of Nursing by the published deadlines.
+- Return the completed nursing application and required supporting documents to the School of Nursing by the published deadline.

-- Earned a Grade Point Average (GPA) of 3.0/4.0.
+- Earn a Grade Point Average (GPA) of 3.0/4.0.
 Admission is competitive.
 A GPA of 3.0 does not guarantee admission.
-Calculation of GPA is based on grades in Area A, Area D, and Area F. If any of the applicable courses have been repeated, all attempts are included in this calculation.
+Calculation of GPA is based on grades in Area A, Area D, and Area F (excluding elective in Area F).
+If any of the applicable courses have been repeated, all attempts are included in this calculation.

 It may not be possible to admit all students who meet the minimum requirements for admission.
 If there are more qualified applicants than positions available in a nursing class, selection for admission will be based upon the following: